geeksforsocialchange/gfsc-v3/content/blog/2023/everything-we-want-to-tell-you/index.md

 ---
 date: 2023-06-20
-title: Everything we want to tell you about your funding scheme but are afraid to tell you...
+title: Everything we want to tell you about your funding scheme...
-subtitle: ...because we can't afford to piss you off
+subtitle: ...but are afraid to tell you because we can't afford to piss you off
 description: In the third episode of the Geeks For Social Change podcast, Dr Kim Foale and Rachele Evaroa deliver a talk as part of an NHS Start With People event in March 2023.
 author: honor
 social: 1.png